The Ethics Of Vicuña, The World’s Most Costly Fabric

 The Ethics Of Vicuña

 When critiqued for poor ethics of vicuña sourcing, the Loro Piana owners claim they’ve done plenty.
-They say they’ve kept the animals alive by convincing breeders that maintaining them is worth the effort.
+They say they’ve kept the animals from the brink of extinction by convincing breeders that maintaining them alive is worth the effort.
+And in fact, it was the fashion brands themselves, such as Loro Piana and Kuna that stopped local breeders from killing the animals for their fur and meat.
+Indeed, though it was forbidden to kill them under the Incan empire, until recently, it was common practice to trap vicunas in holes.
+The injured animals would then be slaughtered and skinned.
 They also state that breeding vicuña helps conserve land, as 10 hectares are needed of grassland are needed for each animal.
+And that’s true.

 But according to Meg Lukens Noonan, author of “The Coat Route: On the Trail of the $50,000 Coat,” that’s not enough.